NEHONIX/NehonixUriProcessor/readme.md

->Warning: Deprecated Library Notice
+>**⚠️Warning: Deprecated Library Notice**

-The library previously known as NehonixUriProcessor will be deprecated soon.
+>The library previously known as NehonixUriProcessor will be deprecated soon.

-We encourage all users to migrate to the new and improved StruLink library, which offers enhanced URL and string encoding/decoding, validation, and security analysis features while maintaining a lightweight dependency footprint.
+>We encourage all users to migrate to the new and improved StruLink library, which offers enhanced URL and string encoding/decoding, validation, and security analysis features while maintaining a lightweight dependency footprint.

-You can find the official StruLink repository here: https://github.com/Nehonix-Team/StruLink
+>You can find the official StruLink repository here: https://github.com/Nehonix-Team/StruLink

-Starting December 2025, NehonixUriProcessor will no longer receive updates or support.
+>Starting December 2025, NehonixUriProcessor will no longer receive updates or support.
 Please update your projects accordingly to benefit from the continued improvements and active maintenance provided by StruLink.

 # NehonixURIProcessor